BG3-Community-Library-Team/bg3-community/Information/dictionary.md

 ## A

 -   Anubis - Larian scripting language
+-	Attribute (Character Stats) - Attributes refer to character statistics such as Strength, Constitution, and others.
+These can be modified through various means, including templates, classes, and stats.
+-	Attribute (Template) - An Attribute in the context of a template define its characteristics and functionality.
+For example, WalkOn = true allows characters to walk on it, CanShootThrough = false makes it impenetrable, and VisualEntry = "A UUID" links a VisualBank to a template.

 ## B

 -   BG3MM - [LaughingLeader's Baldur's Gate 3 Mod Manager](https://github.com/LaughingLeader/BG3ModManager)
+-   Boost - Boosts are similar to buffs or debuffs in other games.
+They can modify an entity in various ways or be re-utilized to trigger other things with Script Extender.
 -   BootstrapClient -
 -   BootstrapServer -